awsdocs/aws-datasync-user-guide/doc_source/local-console-vm.md

       Each VPC endpoint displays either a **PASSED** or **FAILED** message\.

-For information about network and firewall requirements, see [Network requirements](datasync-network.md)\.
+For information about network and firewall requirements, see [AWS DataSync network requirements](datasync-network.md)\.

-## Testing connectivity to self\-managed storage<a name="self-managed-storage-connectivity"></a>
+## Testing connectivity to storage systems<a name="self-managed-storage-connectivity"></a>

-You can use the console to test connectivity to your self\-managed storage, including Network File System \(NFS\), Server Message Block \(SMB\), Hadoop Distributed File System \(HDFS\), or object storage servers\.
+You can use the console to test connectivity to storage systems involved in your transfer, including Network File System \(NFS\), Server Message Block \(SMB\), Hadoop Distributed File System \(HDFS\), or object storage servers\.

-**To test connectivity to self\-managed storage servers**
+**To test connectivity to storage systems**

 1. Log in to your agent's local console\.

-1. On the **AWS DataSync Activation \- Configuration** main menu, enter **3** to begin testing network connectivity of self\-managed storage\.
+1. On the **AWS DataSync Activation \- Configuration** main menu, enter **3** to begin network testing\.

-1. Choose the location type for connectivity testing\.
-Options include the following\.
+1. Choose the location type that you're testing by using one of the following options\.

-   1. Enter **1** to test connectivity to an NFS server\.
+   1. Enter **1** to test an NFS server connection\.

-   1. Enter **2** to test connectivity to an SMB server\.
+   1. Enter **2** to test an SMB server connection\.

-   1. Enter **3** to test connectivity to an object storage server\.
+   1. Enter **3** to test an object storage server connection\.

-   1. Enter **4** to test connectivity to HDFS\.
+   1. Enter **4** to test an HDFS connection\.

-   Enter the IP address or server domain name of the self\-managed storage\.
+1. Enter the IP address or server domain name of the storage server\.

    For HDFS, enter the IP address or hostname of the NameNode or DataNode in the Hadoop cluster, followed by the TCP port number\.

 Connectivity test results, either **PASSED** or **FAILED**, are displayed for the specified server, along with the IP address and port of the tested server\.

 ## Viewing your agent system resource status<a name="system-resource-check"></a>